kadena-io/chainweb-node/README.md

 Download the archive for your system and extract the binaries and place them into a directory from where they can be executed.

-At this point, you are ready to [run a Chainweb node](#running-a-chainweb-node)
+At this point, you are ready to [run a Chainweb node](#configuring-running-and-monitoring-the-health-of-a-chainweb-node)

 ### Docker

-A docker image is available at from [here](https://hub.docker.com/r/kadena/chainweb-node) and can be used with the following commands:
+A docker image is available from [here](https://hub.docker.com/r/kadena/chainweb-node) and can be used with the following commands: